Fiducism

 Trust does not arise from strategic calculation, but from genuine engagement fueled by intrinsic motivation.
 The driving forces are:

-One is like an intern working out of passion for the field: Even if the concrete return fails to materialize, the activity itself was rewarding.
+Only this intrinsic motivation – acting for the sake of the matter and the connection – enables a genuine advance of trust without the risk of exploitation.
+One is like an intern working out of passion for the field: Even if the concrete return is absent, the activity itself was rewarding.
 This attitude protects against disappointment and makes the trust resilient.

 Practical Implementation and Scaling

-Individual level:
+Individual Level:

-Network expansion:
+Network Expansion:

 Interaction with External Systems

-Interaction with etatism (Level 1):
+Interaction with Statism (Level 1):

-Interaction with libertarian structures (Level 2):
+Interaction with Libertarian Structures (Level 2):

 The Transformation to a Trust-Based Society